mbuesch/pwman/README.rst

 pwman is a commandline based password manager.
 It encrypts the password database file using strong AES-256 encryption.

-pwman has support for:
+pwman has support for the following things:

 * Store arbitrary attributes and text data along with the passwords and login credentials.
 * Generate two factor authentication tokens (`TOTP <https://en.wikipedia.org/wiki/Time-based_One-time_Password_algorithm>`_).
 * Database compare (diff).
 In pwman prompt, at pwman command line and as `git diff` extension.
 * Shell-style Tab-completion for all commands.
+* Custom Python scripts for arbitrary database processing.
-* Export of the complete database as SQL text dump and plain text.
+* Export of the complete database as SQL text dump, CSV dump and human readable plain text dump.

 Install pwman
 =============

-Execute the following commands to install the application:
+pwman does not have to be installed.
+The `pwman` script can be run directly from the source tree.

+However if you want to install pwman, it can be done either directly from the source tree by running the following commands:

 .. code:: sh